Minor Injuries Treatment Clinic in Alexandria, and Ruther Glen VA

-If you need treatment for a minor injury, help is just a call away.
+If you need treatment for a minor injury, PACS urgent care is here to help.
+Some common minor injuries include cuts and abrasions, bruises, sprains and strains, minor burns, insect bites, minor fractures, whiplash, and concussions.
 Contact our team of healthcare professionals today at Premier Acute Care Services so that we can help treat your minor injury.
-For more information, call us.
+For more information, contact us today or online check-in.
 We have convenient locations to serve you in Alexandria VA, and Ruther Glen VA!

 Table of Contents: